Database normalization is a database schema design technique, by which an existing schema is modified to minimize redundancy and dependency of data.

 Normalization split a large table into smaller tables and define relationships between them to increases the clarity in organizing data.

-- The words normalisation and normal form refers to the structure of database.
+- The words normalization and normal form refer to the structure of a database.

 - Normalization was developed by IBM researcher E.F.
 Codd In the 1970s.

-- Normalization increases the clarity in organizing data in Database.
+- Normalization increases clarity in organizing data in Databases.

 Normalization of a Database is achieved by following a set of rules called 'forms' in creating the database.